Dr. Richard Weinblatt

 Law and Order: The Magazine for Police Management November 1999

-"Bridging Gaps in Assignments: Villa Park Fills in with Auxiliary and Part-
+"Bridging Gaps in Assignments: Villa Park Fills in with Auxiliary and Part-time

 Law and Order: The Magazine for Police Management October 1999